 Your heart rate is simply the number of times your heart beats per minute.
 It can be determined by feeling your pulse on areas where the artery is close to the skin, such as your wrist or either side of your neck.
-An adult's normal resting heart rate (RHR) falls between 60 and 90 beats per minute.
-An athlete who is in great shape may have a RHR between 40 and 60.
-In comparison, a heart that beats over 90 times per minute is defined as an abnormally high rapid heart beat, also known as tachycardia.
+An adult's normal resting heart rate (RHR) falls between 60 and 100 beats per minute according to Mayo Clinic.

 Work Load and Heart Rate

-Carrying extra dead weight in the form of fat increases your muscles' workload, causing an elevated heart rate whenever you do physical activity.
+Carrying extra dead weight in the form of fat increases your muscle's workload, causing an elevated heart rate whenever you do physical activity.
 It is not so much your total body weight that counts, but the ratio of fat to lean mass, known as your body composition.

 Fat tissue is similar to the fuel in the tank of your car.
 It does not contribute to mechanical work unless recruited for energy.
 Fat is storage fuel, and as such, it adds to the workload of your muscles, which must carry its weight.
 When muscle work increases, your heart rate increases to supply oxygenated blood to muscle tissue.

 Weight and Resting Heart Rate

-When at rest, excess fat may cause your heart to work overtime because your extra body weigh restricts the flow of blood through your arteries and veins.
+When at rest, excess fat may cause your heart to work overtime because your extra body weight restricts the flow of blood through your arteries and veins.
 A strong healthy heart beats more slowly because it delivers a greater volume of blood with each beat.